-PROJECT LEAD SERVICE FOCUS OF PROJECT(s) QUALITATIVE BENEFITS D1.
-Information Working for You Corporate & Housing Services Multiple phases to be completed March 2022 - Phase 1 31/03/18 Realising the potential of our information: - What do we have? - How do we use it? - How could we use it better - simplify, reduce, consolidate? - Single source of truth To realise the potential of our information - Identify and record the Council's information assets - Simplify, reduce and consolidate them - Have a single source of truth - Use information to better plan and deliver services.
-D2.
-Procuring for the Future Corporate & Housing Services Multiple phases to be completed June 2021 - Phase 1 31/03/18 To optimise procurement cashable savings and increase the benefits to Falkirk Council and its community through enhanced procurement practices and maximised local economic impact Opportunity to deliver cash savings increased through contract provision that can help protect and enhance front line services.
-Stronger partnerships established and improvement opportunities developed with internal and external stakeholders.
-IT solutions implemented to improve the delivery of the procurement service and provide efficiencies both internally and externally.
-Guidance to SMEs and local suppliers improved to assist them compete for public sector contracts.
-Creation of a flexible and dynamic commissioning structure to support individual access choice of deliverables and assets.
-Sustainable procurement improvements through alternative products and positive economic impact.
+PROJECT LEAD SERVICE FOCUS OF PROJECT(s) QUALITATIVE BEN D1.
+Information Working for You Corporate & Housing Services Multiple phases to be completed March 2022 - Phase 1 31/03/18 Realising the potential of our information: What do we have?
+How do we use it?
+How could we use it better - simplify, reduce, consolidate?
+Single source of truth To realise the potential of our information - Identify and record the Council's information assets - Simplify, reduce and consolidate them - Have a single source of truth - Use information to better plan and deliver services D2.
+Procuring for the Future Corporate & Housing Services Multiple phases to be completed June 2021 - Phase 1 31/03/18 To optimise procurement cashable savings and increase the benefits to Falkirk Council and its community through enhanced procurement practices and maximised local economic impact Opportunity to deliver cash savings increased three protect and enhance front line services.
+Stronger partnerships established and improvement and external stakeholders.
+IT solutions implemented to improve the delivery of efficiencies both internally and externally.
+Guidance to SMEs and local suppliers improved to contracts.
+Creation of a flexible and dynamic commissioning choice of deliverables and assets.
+Sustainable procurement improvements through alte impact.
 D3.
 Breaking the Mould Corporate & Housing Services Multiple phases to be completed March 2022 - Phase 1 31/03/18 This gives a framework for services to consider how to 'break the mould' in redesigning service delivery models.
-To help suitable service areas to think about 'breaking the mould' in how they their services are delivered.
+To help suitable service areas to think about 'breaking are delivered.